Meettya/fork-ipc/README.md

     forkIpc.parent.registerChild(forkedProcess) -> Promise

-Register child process, maked by `child_process.fork()` and return promise.
+Register child process, make by `child_process.fork()` and return promise.

-Re-registration are awailable in case of shoutdown old process only.
+Re-registration are available in case of shutdown old process only.

 IMPORTANT: An attempt registration processes, providing the same services in the same domain will cause throw exception.

+#### Register local

+    forkIpc.parent.registerLocal(domain, { seviceName: seviceFn, ... }) -> Promise

+Register local service(function), defined here, at parent.
+Its executed prior, instead of registered service previously by child, for example for test.

+#### Allow to call from Child

+    forkIpc.parent.allowToChild(forkedProcess, { domain : [seviceName, ...], ...}) -> Promise

+Grant to child process call(execute) listed service(function) at selected domain(s) and return promise.

+Child can use listed service only, to prevent "all may all" arch.

+IMPORTANT: there is no service reachable test in case of ability separate child registration.
+All checks will be doing in child call.

-#### Execute remoute function
+#### Execute remote function

     forkIpc.parent.execute(domain, seviceName, ...arg) -> Promise

 Make request to call remote service(function), at chosen domain, with any arguments in child process and return promise.

-Promise will be rejected in case of requested process absence or child process unrichible.
+Promise will be rejected in case of requested process absence or child process unreachable.

 #### Subscribe on messages